laravel-enso/documentation/docs/backend/core.md

 on the `enso.config` configuration 'path', with the following keys:
 - `version`, string, current Enso version.
 Should be kept up to date when performing Enso updates on new releases
+- `ownerCompanyId`, integer, default `1`, the id of the Application owner/client's Company
 - `showQuote`, boolean, default `true`, show the quote page after login
 - `stateBuilder`, string, default `LocalState::class`, the fully qualified class path for the local application state builder